-Work with parents to make sure that you're both being as cheerful and calm as possible when it's time for them to say goodbye.
+Work with parents to make sure that you're both being as cheerful and calm as possible when it's time for the goodbyes.
 They might be a bit anxious about leaving their child alone with a babysitter for a few hours too, but they need to do their best not to let that show.
 Any apprehension will rub off on their kid and make the separation process harder.

 Keeping a brave face on might be easier said than done, and some parents may not be able to leave their kid alone for the first time without breaking down in tears themselves.
-But if they're able to avoid it and stay strong until they close the door, it will make the process a lot easier on their kid, and therefore easier on you.
+But if they're able to avoid falling apart until after they close the door, it will make the process a lot easier on their kid, and much easier on you.

-When the child's parents are getting ready to leave, you should have a toy or some other kind of activity ready to distract them.
+When the child's parents are getting ready to leave, you should have a toy or some other kind of activity in mind and ready to distract them.

 For babies, this might be their favorite pacifier or blanket.
 Or for older kids, you can give them their favorite toy to play with.
 You might also want to try experimenting with food as a distraction, like giving their favorite healthy snacks to kids as their parents leave.
-Anything that helps divert their focus and attention onto something else will help get their mind off the fact their parents are leaving.
+Anything that helps divert their focus and attention onto something else will do the trick by getting their minds off the fact their parents are leaving.

-Kids might still cry even if you give them some kind of distraction.
-But chances are that they'll be upset for a much shorter period of time.
+Kids might even still cry if you give them some kind of distraction.
+But chances are they'll be upset for a much shorter period of time.

 The only thing to be mindful of is that you might create a dependency where the child always needs that particular toy whenever they're separated.
 So it might be better to try distracting them by playing a game of peek-a-boo, singing them a song, or some other activity that they enjoy instead.

 Distractions are best if used preventatively before a meltdown starts.
-It's harder to distract kids and pull them away from throwing a tantrum than stopping it before it starts.
+It's harder to distract kids and pull them away in the middle of a tantrum than stopping it before it starts.

 Not sure how to keep kids that you're babysitting busy?
 Check out my article - Fun things to do when Babysitting (205 Kids Games, Activities & Entertainment Ideas)

-Once the initial separation anxiety of the night has subsided, avoid talking about mommy or daddy with the child unless they bring it up.
+Once the initial anxiety of the departure has subsided, avoid talking about mommy or daddy with the child unless they bring it up.

-Of course, if the kid you're babysitting brings it up by asking where their parents are, then you should answer them briefly and then get into another activity.
-But if they're just playing and blissfully ignorant to the fact their parents are gone, don't bring it up and potentially re-open the emotional wound.
+Of course, if the kid you're babysitting brings it up by asking where their parents are, you should answer them briefly and then get into another activity.
+But if they're just playing and blissfully ignorant to the fact their parents are gone, don't bring it up and potentially stir up any anxious feelings.

 You might think that a child is throwing a tantrum because of separation anxiety.
-But just because their mood started around the same time that their parents left doesn't necessarily mean separation was the cause of it.
+But just because their mood started around the same time that their parents left doesn't necessarily mean separation was the cause.

 The child may have hurt themselves without you noticing.
 Maybe the family dog came up and took the toy out of their hands while you weren't looking.
-Or they might be trying to get out of something they don't want to do, like go to bed.
+Or they might be trying to get out of something they don't want to do, like take their bath or go to bed.

 If you're watching a baby, check to make sure they don’t need changing and aren't just hungry or tired.
 Often they just want something to eat or to be rocked to sleep.

 Separation anxiety is likely the reason a child is crying if they start as soon as their parents leave.
-But don't rule out that there might be other issues at play too.
+But don't rule out that there might be other issues playing out too.
 So if it's been a while and the child is still crying, start looking for other potential causes for them being upset.

 If a child has been wailing for more than a few minutes after their parents have left, you might be starting to get frustrated when it seems like nothing will calm them down.

-You can't leave the child alone, but don't be afraid to take a step back and take some deep breaths for a few moments to calm down.
-Just pulling yourself away from the situation for 20 or 30 seconds to regather your thoughts can be a big help.
+You shouldn't leave the child alone, but don't be afraid to take a step back and take some deep breaths for a few moments to calm down.
+Just pulling yourself away from the situation for a minute or so to gather your thoughts can be a big help.
 It's fine to let the child cry it out for a short period of time while you take a few breaths but remain in the room with them.

-If you're feeling completely overwhelmed and nothing you do will seem to calm the child down, as a last resort you might just have to call their parents.
+If you're feeling completely overwhelmed and nothing you do seems to calm the child down, as a last resort you might just have to call their parents.
 Especially if you've babysat for this child before without any issues, and something seems like it might be wrong.
 It's better to be safe and check with them to see what they want you to do.
-Or they might even want to come home themselves and make sure that everything is okay.
+Or, if it continues, they might even want to come home and make sure themselves that everything is okay.

-Show the kids that you're babysitting that you understand how they're feeling when their parents leave.
-That will help show that you're on their side and it usually can prevent them from letting their frustration out on you.
+Show the kids you're babysitting that you understand how they're feeling when their parents leave.
+That will demonstrate that you're on their side, and it usually can prevent them from letting their frustration out on you.

-Talk to them and let them know that it's okay that they miss their mom and dad, and tell them that their parents love them a lot too.
+Talk to them and let them know that it's okay to miss their mom and dad, and reassure them that their parents love them a lot too.
 Tell them about all the fun you're going to have together, and that their parents will be coming back soon.

 If parents are on board, it can really help to start getting acquainted with their child before you'll be left alone to babysit them.

-You might come over ahead of time before your first babysitting shift just to familiarize yourself with the kids.
+You might come over ahead of time, before your first babysitting shift, just to familiarize yourself with the kids and their home.
 Of course, parents would need to pay you for your time.
-But many are willing to have a trial babysitting shift while they're still in the house, just to make sure everything is going to go smoothly.
+But many are willing to have a trial babysitting shift while they're still in the house, just to make sure everything will go smoothly.

-They might even want to have you over for dinner one time, just so the child is used to seeing your face as someone in their home.
+They might even want to have you over for dinner one time, just so the child is used to seeing your face and feels comfortable with you being in their home.

-If you aren't able to arrange a separate time to meet kids beforehand, at least see if you can schedule to arrive an extra 30 minutes or so early.
-That way you can spend some time getting to know the child while their parents are still there and form a bit of a bond.
-It will make it easier to transition when it's time for their parents to go.
+If you aren't able to arrange a separate time to meet kids beforehand, at least see if you can schedule to arrive an extra 30 minutes early on the first sit.
+That way, you can spend some time getting to know the child while their parents are still there and begin forming a bond.
+It will make it easier to transition when it's time for their parents to go out.

-Kids like consistency, so if they're able to regularly have the same babysitter, it will make separation easier on them than constantly having new caregivers.
+Kids like consistency, so if they're able to have the same babysitter regularly, it will make separation a little easier on them than constantly having new caregivers.

-But if their child is comfortable with you, it makes sense for them to keep using you for all of their babysitting needs.
-Which means more hours and consistent work for you.
+But if their child is comfortable with you, it makes sense, and they will likely want to keep using you for all of their babysitting needs, which means more hours and consistent work for you.

 Preschoolers and toddlers do really well when they've got a job to do.
 It can help to give them a sense of control.
-So when you're babysitting kids in that age range, try to put them in charge of picking their own snacks, taking craft materials out of storage and carrying them to the table, or other little jobs to keep their minds busy.
+So when you're babysitting kids in that age range, try to put them in charge of choosing and helping to prepare their own snacks, taking craft materials out of storage and carrying them to the table, or other little jobs to keep their minds busy.

 Even something as basic as having them close the door and lock it when their parents leave can make a huge difference in helping to combat separation anxiety and help them feel more independent.

-While it's normal for most young kids to feel separation anxiety, there's a more severe condition called separation anxiety disorder which can develop.
+While it's normal for most young kids at certain ages to feel separation anxiety, there's a more severe condition that can develop called separation anxiety disorder.

-It's a lot less common than regular separation anxiety.
-It only happens in about 4% of kids.
+It's a lot less common than the usual separation anxiety and only happens in about 4% of kids.
 But that's still common enough that it's something you should be aware of and keep in mind.

-Separation anxiety disorder is marked by a stronger fear of abandonment and a sense that something bad is going to happen.
+Separation anxiety disorder is marked by a stronger fear of abandonment and a real sense that something bad is going to happen.
 This fear could be something like thinking they'll get lost or kidnapped, or their parents will get in an accident or die.

-If you suspect that a child you're babysitting has separation anxiety disorder, it's really something you'll need to talk to their parents about, because it will be difficult for you to solve on your own.
+If you suspect that a child you're babysitting has separation anxiety disorder, it's really something you'll need to talk to their parents about, because it is a problem that will be difficult for you to solve on your own.
 They are likely to be already aware that their child has exhibited signs in the past.

 Separation anxiety is something you'll definitely come across as a babysitter, especially if you're watching toddlers or preschoolers.
 That's the age where it's most common.

-Making some time to say goodbye will help kids adjust to their parents leaving.
+Making some time to say goodbye will help kids adjust to their parents’ leaving.
 You can try to distract them with their favorite toy or activity to make it a bit easier for them, and give them a task to help them feel more independent.

 If a child you're babysitting is struggling with separation anxiety after their parent leaves, stay calm and try to empathize with them.
-Let them know what they're feeling is okay, but let them know their parents will be back soon and you're going to have lots of fun with them in the meantime.
+Tell them that what they're feeling is okay, but let them know their parents will be back soon, and you're going to have lots of fun in the meantime.